mileszs/ack.vim/README.md

 provides just enough reference to get you going.
 I also highly recommend you check out the docs for the Perl script 'ack', for obvious reasons:
 [ack - grep-like text finder](http://beyondgrep.com/).

+## RoadMap

+Goals for 1.0:

+* Improve documentation, list all options and shortcuts
+* Add a help toggle `?`(like NERDTree)
+* Add option to open all files from result list
+* Respect wildignore